-It aims to improve the slowed-down China’s growth and strengthen its leadership role in the world by connecting China to countries in Europe, the Middle East and elsewhere over large infrastructure projects which covers nearly 70 countries. the Belt and Road is actually six routes across central Asia and South Asia and one maritime route from the South China Sea through the Indian Ocean ending at the Suez Canal.
+It aims to improve the slowed-down China’s growth and strengthen its leadership role in the world by connecting China to countries in Europe, the Middle East and elsewhere over large infrastructure projects which cover nearly 70 countries.
+The Belt and Road Initiative is actually six routes across central Asia and South Asia and one maritime route from the South China Sea through the Indian Ocean ending at the Suez Canal.

 China strategy for Arctic shipping lanes opened up by global warming

 Global warming as a result of human activities after the industrial revolutions seems not only pose threats to the world but also surprisingly leads to some opportunities!
-As an example, Arctic has become viable for shipping routes which has a great potential for international transport, a pillars of the globalization.
+As an example, the Arctic has become viable for shipping routes which has a great potential for international transport which is one of the pillars of the globalization.
 The north-east passage offers China a faster sea route as it would shave almost 20 days off the current time through the Suez Canal route.

 On January 28, 2018, China published the Vision for Maritime Cooperation under the Belt and Road Initiative which emphasized on the Arctic as one of the priorities.
 The Policy states that China is developing to build a “Polar Silk Road” together with Arctic coastal countries, particularly Russia.
 It draws a picture about objectives, guiding principles and actions of Chinese participation in Arctic affairs.
 The Polar Silk Road is planned to connect with the Eurasian Economic Union.